Submissions

 9. Manuscripts are written based on the guidelines on the template provided by the journal;

-10. The manuscript must include at least 15 references, with a minimum of 85% from scholarly journal articles.
-Of these references, 70% should be published within the last five years, and the remaining 30% within the last ten years;
+10. The manuscript must include at least 15 references, with a minimum of 80% from scholarly journal articles.
+Of these references, 70% should be published within the last 10 years.
+Authors are required to use one of the following applications: Mendeley, EndNote, or Zotero, or another following the American Psychological Association (APA) style 7th Edition.

 11. Manuscripts are sent in MS.Word format with the following conditions: